 The smoke released by the automobiles engines contains greenhouse gases nitrogen dioxide.
 This smoke obtained by the thermodynamic combustion of petrol or diesel in engines.
 Many chemical plants like explosives or nitrogenous fertilizers produce nitrogen dioxide.
 Large amounts of sulfur or nitrogen dioxide also emitted from power plants and many industrial processes.
 These mixtures containing sulfur or nitrogen dioxide is called flue gases mixture.
 The nitrogen dioxide produces from the above sources reacts with the rainwater or moisture in the presence of oxygen or ozone to produces nitric acid rain or snow.

 NO2 + NO3 → N2O5

 N2O5 + H2O → 2HN03

-- Acid rain effects the acidity of the soil, which changes the solubility of the different metal salt mainly aluminum salt in the soil.
-Thus some microbes unable to tolerate such changes and killed which decreases the fertility of the soil.
+- The negative effect of acid rain increases the acidity of the soil.
+This changes the solubility of the different metal element salt in soil mainly the aluminum salt in the soil.

-- The effects of this rain are clearly seen in the fish and aquatic life of our environment.
-The pH of Most of the lakes is between 6 to 8 but some lakes are naturally acidic.
-Thus with the increasing acidity of the water fertility of fishes decreases and young fishes are dying.
-It also affects aquatic animals.
+- The effects of acid rain are seen in the fish, plants, and humans life of our environment.
+Therefore, the increasing acidity of the water fertility of fishes decreases, or young fishes are dying.

 - It does not affect humans directly.
-Many dangerous metals particles are dissolved in water through this rain.
+The concentration of many dangerous metal elements particles is increased through the acidic water.
 When we drink such water, it transported to our body which affects our lungs.
-It also affects our skin, shell and neuronal system of our body.
+It also affects our skin, cells, and neuronal system of our body.

-- Increasing the use of atomic energy, wind, and solar energy, hydroelectric power for the source of electricity.
+- Increasing the use of nuclear energy, wind, and solar energy, hydroelectric energy unit for the source of electricity.